-This small, secluded, romantic CAMPsite is meant for BASIC CAMPING and only up to four people (several engagements happened here) or sacred solo time (NOT great for little people because of deck and no level ground) - comes with chopped wood, chimenea, new sun deck, 16' Tee Pee, queen size futon (no bedding), a NEW big tent and yoga mats, new comfy beach chairs, pick nick table, Great views of ocean, magical setting, PRIVACY and short walk to port potty - no running water.
-Not ideal for kids or groups (check out our Sweeping Views site).
+This small, secluded, romantic CAMPsite is meant for BASIC CAMPING, BYOBEDDING and only up to four people (several engagements happened here) or sacred solo time (NOT great for little people because of deck w/o rail and no level ground) - comes with chopped wood, chiminea, sun deck, 16' Tee Pee, queen size futon (no bedding), a NEW tent and yoga mats, comfy beach chairs, pick nick table, Great views of ocean, magical setting, PRIVACY and short walk to port potty - no running water.
+NOT IDEAL FOR KIDS or GROUPS (check out our Sweeping Views site).

-SITE DESCRIPTION: Very peaceful and private immersion into the beautiful wild lands of the Coast.
+Very peaceful and private immersion into the beautiful wild lands of the Coast.
 Amazing!
 Views! of Ocean and Coastal mountains.
 Great smells, lots of wildlife and star gazing!
-Bring everything you need for a camping trip from sleeping gear to ice chests (recently spiders in tipi were an issue for some guests we are addressing with cedar shavings, rosemary and candles and enclosed tent etc..).
+Bring everything you need for a camping trip from sleeping gear to ice chests (recently spiders in tipi were an issue for some guests we are addressed by offering option of a small enclosed tent and adding cedar shavings to tipi)

 - This is a healing, retreat and a Native American prayer site plz I obstain from intoxication on anything but Nature's Beauty.

 - This is also an animal haven and sanctuary, plz ONLY HUMANELY RAISED AND HUMANELY SLAUGHTERED animal products!!
 Very important to us.
 Thank you!
-Thank you again, because of you we are able to offer forever homes to horse, llama, sheep, pig, rooster, chicken, goose, cat, dog etc.. people !!
+Thank you again, because of you we are able to offer forever homes to horse, llama, alpaca, sheep, donkey, rooster, chicken, goose, cat, dog etc.. people!!